-- Upon admission to the PhD programme at UiS, a signed version of the agreement comprising parts A, B and C must be returned to the faculty's PhD coordinator at the earliest after the main supervisor has been appointed.
+- Upon admission to the PhD programme at UiS, a signed version of the admission agreement must be returned to the faculty's PhD coordinator at the earliest after the main supervisor has been appointed.

 - If admission to the PhD programme was subject to modifications, these stipulations must be dealt with within the deadline mentioned in the doctoral committee’s admission decision.
 If the caveat was scientific elements in the project description, the PhD candidate and the supervisor(s) should revise the plan and submit it to the doctoral committee for final approval.

 - During the course of study, if there are significant changes to the final work plan, these must be amended in the annual progress report.
 The changes must be approved by the relevant authority before they are included in the annual report.

 - If you have an agreement regarding compulsory duties, communication and planning with the supervisor(s), and the Head of Department/employer is essential, before completing the agreement for admission to the PhD programme.